get-house/gethouse/README.md

 ## Contributing

-If you would like to contribute to this project, please follow these steps:
+If you would like to contribute to this project, please read the [contributing guideline](https://github.com/get-house/gethouse/blob/main/CONTRIBUTING.md) before following these
+steps:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/new-feature`)